alfredodiaz53/big-bang/docs/understanding-bigbang/package-architecture/tempo.md

     # Unencoded string data.
 This should be placed in the secret values and then encrypted
     accessSecret: ""

-    # -- Bucket Names for Loki as a comma delimited list.
+    # -- Bucket Names for Tempo
     # examples: "tempo-traces"
     bucket: ""